liam-0398/Eris/README.md

 **HEAVY LLM usage**: I know decent Pascal but do not know about audio engineering and decided to just go forth with having an LLM implement what I wanted instead of putting in the years to do it myself.
 I do plan to rewrite it bit by bit but the focus currently is having a usable DAW that does exactly what I want, written in the language I want and adhering to the constraints I want.
 Every idea and technical decision is my own but the implementation is brought to you by Claude.

 **LLM Free Future**: I have learned TONS putting this together.
-I am creating my own programming language currently, rockskunk.
+I am creating my own programming language currently (no LLM usage), rockskunk.
 I will eventually rewrite the entire codebase besides the GUI and TUI in rockskunk without any sort of LLM code generation and own the audio engine completely.

 https://github.com/liam-0398/rockskunk